jeju5/management/cs/aws/aws_developer.md

       * namespace: aws(aws sdk calls)
       * remote (other downstream calls)

-  * Segment/Subsegment can have annotations and metadata inside
+  * Segment/Subsegment can have annotations and metadata inside ★
+    * X-Ray Annotations
+      * trace & filter
-    * (trace) X-Ray Annotations: indexed key-value pairs -> to filter expressions.
+      * indexed key-value pairs
+    * X-Ray Metadata
+      * non-trace & non-filter
+      * store
-    * (non-trace but store) X-Ray Metadata: unindexed key-value pairs -> not for trace searching ★
+      * unindexed key-value pairs

   * Sending segment documents to X-Ray
     * send directly to X-Ray-API by PutTraceSegments API
     * send to X-Ray daemon that buffer & upload in batches to X-Ray-API